How Debbie Meyer Made History At the 1968 Mexico City Games

-Today, March 8, is International Women’s Day.
-At the 1968 Olympic Games, Debbie Meyer completed her freestyle triple in Mexico City.
+This week marks the 56th anniversary of the start of the 1968 Olympics Games in Mexico City.
+At those Games, Debbie Meyer completed her freestyle triple, winning gold in the 200, 400 and 800 distances.
 It was a feat that went unmatched until the 2016 Games in Rio de Janeiro, when Katie Ledecky pulled off the feat.

 A study of the 1968 Olympics in Mexico City typically produces three standout moments.
 There was the effect of altitude, which at more than 7,000 feet contributed to breathing and endurance issues for the athlete.
 There was the political statement made by Tommie Smith and John Carlos during the medal ceremony for the 200-meter dash, the track athletes raising black-gloved fists to raise awareness of human rights, particularly those of the black race.
 There was the flight of Bob Beamon, whose long jump of more than 29 feet broke the world record by nearly two feet and endured as the global standard for more than two decades.